Undline/UndChain/readme.md

 - **Pages** is UndChain’s decentralized Web4 system, offering a modern alternative to traditional web technologies.
 Replacing HTML and CSS with **M3L** (Multi-Media Markup Language) and **GSS** (Global Style Sheets), Pages provides a scalable, efficient, and privacy-centric experience for both creators and users.

+**Legacy Domain Protection**

+UndChain respects legacy (HTTP) domain names ending in **.com**, **.org**, **.gov**, **.edu**, and **.net**.
+These domains are reserved exclusively for their rightful owners as registered on the traditional internet to prevent impersonation and fraud.
+This ensures that trusted brands and institutions retain their identity in the transition to decentralized web technologies.

+All other domain types (e.g., **.io**, **.xyz**) are not automatically recognized or reserved within the UndChain ecosystem.
+This boundary is established to maintain clarity and fairness while minimizing complexity.

 #### **Key Features:**

 1. **Efficient Content Delivery**